patrickfrey/mewa/doc/tutorial.md

   * The function ```getRequiredTypeConstructor``` transforms a type into another type.

 ##### Note
-The function ```getSeekContextTypes()``` is important to resolve types and called here.
-It provides the list of the candidate context types used to resolve a type.
-This list is extended whenever a new realm of a type is entered.
+The function ```getSeekContextTypes()``` called here is important to resolve types.
+It provides the list of the candidate context type/constructor pairs used to resolve a type.
 Inside a structure for example, it is allowed to access elements of this structure by name without a full namespace path of the element.
-But we can also access elements in the outer realm, for example global types.
-Therefore we need to maintain a list of current context types that is extended on entry into a lexical scope of a structure and shrinked on exit.
-We cannot solve the problem with help of _Mewa_ scopes, because ... it get's a mess.
-I was there before.
+But we can also access global types.
+Therefore we need to maintain a list of current context types that is extended on the entry into a structure and shrinked on exit.

 ```Lua
 -- Get the handle of a type expected to have no arguments (plain typedef type or a variable name)